OfficeDev/office-js-docs-pr/docs/publish/publish-nested-app-auth-add-in.md

 where:

 - `client_id`: The ID of your app registration.
-- `scope`: Each scope (such as Microsoft Graph scopes) that requires admin consent using the space as delimiter.
+- `scope`: Each scope (such as Microsoft Graph scopes) requires admin consent using the space as delimiter.
 Because the Microsoft authentication library (MSAL) always requests an ID and refresh token, you should always include the `openid`, `profile`, and `offline_access` scopes.
-These are requested by default by MSAL even if your add-in does no request them.
+These are requested by default by MSAL even if your add-in does not request them.
 - `redirect_uri`: A redirect page for when consent is completed.
 The Microsoft identity platform will redirect to this page after an admin consents.
 The redirect page is sent a success or fail JSON message as specified in [Admin consent on the Microsoft identity platform](/entra/identity-platform/v2-admin-consent).
 On the page you can indicate the consent status to the admin as well as provide more information or next steps about your add-in.

 > [!IMPORTANT]